 Increasing division can cause long-term damage to a relationship.
 Misunderstandings due to communication issues can make partners feel misunderstood, and the problem can be compounded when partners cease to talk about their problems.

 Spouses experiencing the pain, betrayal, and destruction of trust from infidelity may feel it’s impossible to recover.
-But when spouses here in Bozeman, agree to commit to counseling together, they can renew their commitment to one another and help each other heal with the Gottman-based counseling offered through Aletheia Marriage Counseling.
+But when spouses agree to commit to counseling together, they can renew their commitment to one another and help each other heal with the Gottman-based counseling offered through Aletheia Marriage Counseling.
+We proudly serve Bozeman residents with virtual counseling options, as well as in-person marriage retreats at our facility in Seeley Lake.

 How can you get the process started if your spouse is not interested or completely against the idea of couples therapy?